DiverSea-project/Catalogue/README.md

 Contains descriptive metadata for datasets produced in the DiverSea case studies which include:
 - The Adriatic Sea
-- Atlantic coast of Portugal
+- Atlantic coast
 - The Balearic Islands
-- Ukrainian Black Sea
+- Black Sea
-- Hellenic Islands
+- Hellenic Volcanic Arc
-- Norwegian coast
+- Norwegian/Swedish coast
 - Turkish waters

 Each dataset entry includes information such as: